asyncapi/asyncapi-react/README.md

   - `config` is a `config` property from React component,
   - `cssImportPath` is the path to styles.
 By default it is `assets/fiori.css`

-  > **NOTE**: The easiest way to use the default css is to copy the content of the `@kyma-project/asyncapi-react/lib/styles/fiori.css` file to a file `assets/asyncapi.css`.
+  > **NOTE**: The easiest way to use the default css is to copy the content of the `@kyma-project/asyncapi-react/lib/styles/fiori.css` file to a `assets/asyncapi.css` file.

 ## Development